 John and Marie celebrated their sixtieth wedding anniversary in 1966.
 Her father was a proud member of the Royal Canadian Legion until he died in 1970 at the age of 87, and is buried in the Battleford Cemetery, along with his brother James.

 All eight Ballendine boys married and had children.
-Doreen, now aged seventy-nine, is the last surviving member of her immediate family.
-She married Clem Gilles and has nine children of her own.
+Doreen was the last surviving member of her immediate family.
+She married Clem Gilles and had nine children of her own.

 One of Doreen’s fondest memories of her brothers is this act of kindness.